johnny49r/watt-iz/demo-projects/watt_iz_graphics/WATT_IZ_GRAPHICS_README.md

 # Watt-IZ Graphics Demo Project
 The goal of this project is to demonstrate the features and capabilities of the Watt-IZ Speech Enabled Development Board.
-A graphical user interface (GUI) is built using the following two graphics libraries:
+A graphical user interface (GUI) can be built using the following two graphics libraries:
-- TFT_eSPI handles the low level functions such as drawing, refresh, touch screen detection, and many other behind-the-scenes functions.
+- **TFT_eSPI** handles the low level functions such as drawing, refresh, touch screen detection, and many other behind-the-scenes functions.
-- LVGL (Light and Versatile Graphics Library) is built on top of the TFT_eSPI library and provides graphical widgets to build a user friendly GUI.
+- **LVGL** (Light and Versatile Graphics Library) is built on top of the TFT_eSPI library and provides graphical widgets to build a user friendly GUI.

 Initialization of these two libraries can be found in ***gui.cpp*** in the function